zappingseb/RPharma2018packages/README.md

 ### Build app

-This example allows you to build a simple shiny App executable in Windows
+This example allows you to build a simple shiny App executable in Windows.
+Inside this repo there already an example app from RStudio stored.

 ```
 create_app(app_name = "My App", app_dir = "app")